 In order to claim PMI® PDUs for continuing education, you first need to ensure you have an account with PMI®.
 You can create one at www.pmi.org.

-- Once you are logged in, navigate to this page to report PDUs.
+- Once you're logged in, navigate to this page to report PDUs.

 - Select Course or Training from the menu options.

-- Next, you will need to submit each course individually that you've completed viewing on Pluralsight.
+- Next, you'll need to submit each course individually that you've completed.
 All you'll need to fill in is the Provider (Pluralsight LLC) and the Activity (the course name).

 - The rest of the information on the page should automatically populate for you so you can submit the course.